-The TCI adopts the position of the UK OFSI which is in line with EU guidance and considers that the key criterion to assessing whether a legal person or entity is owned by another legal person or entity is the possession of more than 50% of the proprietary rights of an entity or having a majority interest in it.
-If this criterion is met, and the owner is also a designated person, then financial sanctions will also apply to the entity that is owned by the designated person.
+The TCI adopts the position of the UK OFSI which considers that the key criterion to assessing whether a legal person or entity is owned by another legal person or entity is the possession (directly or indirectly) of more than 50% of the shares or voting rights of an entity or having the right (directly or indirectly) to appoint or remove a majority of the board of directors of the entity or it is reasonable to expect that the person would be able to ensure the affairs of the entity are conducted in accordance with the person's wishes .
+If any of this criterion is met, and the owner or controller of the entity is also a designated person, then financial sanctions will also apply to the entity in its entirety and the entity would also be subject to an asset freeze.
+The position is the same in respect of the prohibitions on making funds or economic resources available directly or indirectly to a designated person.